jpalardy/jpalardy.github.io/_posts/2022-08-09-serious-talk-environment-variables.markdown

 If you get a `config` object, you can be sure that it contains everything you need, that all its values have been validated (no nulls!).
-You can inject `config` to everywhere it's needed ... and remove your guard clauses and special cases.
+You can inject `config` everywhere it's needed ... and remove your guard clauses and special cases.

 It also makes mocking easier, no need to write to or modify `process.env` 😬